-There were some very weird things like 17th century dance, which I rebelled against at first, but I realize that they were all very good for me.
+There were some very weird things like 17th century dance, which I rebelled against at first, but I realise that they were all very good for me.
 They somehow connect up into proper acting.
 I loved singing.
 I can't sing at all, but I loved the singing part of it and I loved voice class.
 There was also sword-fighting, that was great fun, and stage combat.

 Did you find you were more willing or enthusiastic than some of the British students?

 So, I come from this Indian school of thought where in theatre, you basically get there and become naked.
 It's theory very influenced from the Polish and Germans, where your body is your thing and you have to strip yourself down and all that.
-In Kolkata I started a theatre group and we were quite experimental.
+In India I started a theatre group and we were quite experimental.
 We did devised plays, it was quite controversial.
-So I came from that and thought we were going to step it up a notch at Rada.
+So I came from that and thought we were going to step it up a notch.
 But we didn't.
 I mean we did in some ways, in terms of acting, but not in terms of being controversial at all.

 I was also only used to the posh English accent, so when I came here, I could not believe what I was hearing.
 These accents are very hard for me.
-I'm good at English, I got into Rada, but these people, I just could not understand.
+I'm good at English, I got in, but these people, I just could not understand.
 I'd never even heard the word banter before I came.
 I had no clue what was going on.
 Eventually I became closer with people that are still my friends today.

 Was there a lot of outrage about exercises like master and slave?

 The craziest thing that happened with the master and slave thing was when one guy had to strip and stand on the piano and masturbate.
 But he was masturbating with his pants still on, through the material.
 I said, "Come on!
 Don't do half measures here."
 There was a lot of making out and stuff like that, but it was mostly tongue in cheek.
-If I'm honest, I really did think it wasn't that big a deal, but then I saw people crying in the corridor saying "Oh God I can't believe I've gone that far!"
-I thought, What do you mean?
+If I'm honest, I really did think it wasn't that big a deal, but then I saw people crying in the corridor saying "Oh god I can't believe I've gone that far!"
+I thought, what do you mean?
 That doesn't make sense, you haven't done anything.
-Maybe this is a harsh judgment, but in Europe it's harder to be an actor, because we have a reserved way of social interaction, whereas in India, people are already letting their emotions out.
+Maybe this is a harsh judgment, but in Europe its harder to be an actor, because we have a reserved way of social interaction, whereas in India, people are already letting their emotions out.